kirkjerk/nolook7minute/README.md

     lame goodjob.aiff --preset medium goodjob.mp3

-The miscellaneous other side effects were from varios free sources.
+The miscellaneous other side effects were from various free sources.

+If you run this locally, you probably cannot run it directly from the filesystem and will need to use some kind of web server.
+If your system has python, the command

+    python -m SimpleHTTPServer 8081

+will server the current folder at http://localhost:8081/

 Future Improvements
 -------------------